AdguardTeam/AdguardKnowledgeBase/pages/03.windows/02.installation/docs.en.md

 ![](install_08_EN.png)

+In case regular uninstall doesn't work for any reason, you can try to use [Adguard Uninstall Tool](https://adguard.com/en/how-to-delete-adguard.html).

 To reinstall Adguard on your PC, launch the installation program again and repeat the steps in the Adguard Installation section.